Sonoma Earth School Summer Camp

 About

-Sonoma Earth School Summer Camp offers hands-on outdoor activities such as building forts and fairy houses, making paint from plants, and crafting jewelry from stones.
-Campers wade and swim in the Russian River, learn to track animal footprints, cook over a campfire, play nature games, and share stories under the trees during camp hours from 8:30AM to 1:00PM.
+Sonoma Earth School Summer Camp offers days outdoors where campers build forts and fairy houses, make paint from plants, and craft jewelry from stones.
+Campers wade and swim in the Russian River, learn to track animal footprints, cook over a campfire, play nature games, and share stories under the trees.

 • Ages: 5–13 years old